 Speech/Language Pathologist Per Diem - Adult Outpatient Therapy

 Examines, tests, diagnoses, and administers remedial treatments for patients with speech, language and hearing disorders.
 Evaluates patients regarding the application of a wide variety of therapeutic techniques for rehabilitation of speech, language, hearing, and oral motor disorders.
 Documents test results and recommends remedial treatment.
 Performs evaluations with special attention to receptive and expressive language skills, speech fluency, vocal and oral motor competence, articulation and auditory skills.
 Confers with associates and institutes treatment utilizing corrective exercises and special equipment.
 Maintains active communication with the patient, patient’s family and colleagues regarding progress.
+We are looking for coverage for Monday, Wednesday and Friday.

 PRIMARY DUTIES AND JOB RESPONSIBILITIES: